-Exceptions may be made for health issues, due to conflicts with other contests or events where the absence is approved by the school's administrator and the State Office.
+Exceptions may be made for health issues, due to conflicts with other contests or events where the absence is approved by the school's administrator and the State.
 In all cases, arrangements will be made to formally discuss the critique with those students.
-Only those students that are directly involved and previously approved by the State Office will be allowed to leave.
-The Critique Waiver Form can be found under "Resources and Forms."
-LINK Failure to attend or follow through on the approved protocol shall be considered a violation of the ethics code.
+Only those students that are directly involved and previously approved by the State will be allowed to leave.
+The waiver form can be found under "Resources and Forms."
+Failure to attend or follow through on the approved protocol may be considered a violation of the ethics code.